 During my visit, they featured roughly a dozen different beers that spanned a variety of styles and even featured a few inventive options.
 In fact, the Massive Mango IPA was my personal favorite of the ones that I tried because it hit a perfect balance of being both fruity and bitter.

 Lavery also features a full menu, and while their food gets great reviews online, I didn’t have a chance to eat there, so I can’t comment on the quality of the food.

 Lavery Brewing can be found at 128 West 12th Street.
 They also have a second location in Titusville, PA.

-Voodoo Brewing is known for its inventive beers and their funky atmosphere, both of which combine together to make a great drinking experience.
+Voodoo Brewing is known for its inventive beers and its funky atmosphere, both of which combine together to make a great drinking experience.
 I always enjoy their IPAs and barrel-aged beers.
 In fact, their seasonal Blossoming Down Under IPA is easily among my favorite PA beers of all time.